gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

 - [ ]  Modify the I2C address of Trust X to 0x40.

 ## Task 3: Trust X Object IDs
-In this task, it consists of 3 parts.
+In this task, it consists of 2 parts.
 First, read and decode the Trust X UID.
-Second, determine the Public Key issued by Infineon PKI.
+Second, using your issued Trust X, determine the Public Key issued by Infineon PKI.
 - [ ] Read the UID Object.
   * Decode the UID to determine the hardware token identity.
 - [ ] Determine the Public key issued by Infineon PKI from your Trust X.